European shares lifted by weaker euro, higher dividends

 By Danilo Masoni and Alistair Smout

-The pan-European FTSEurofirst 300 ended up 1.43 percent, after losing 1.6 percent in the first two sessions of the week.
-Germany’s export-heavy DAX, which benefits the most from a weaker euro, rose 2.15 percent.
+The pan-European FTSEurofirst 300 ended provisionally up 1.44 percent, after losing 1.6 percent in the first two sessions of the week.
+Germany’s export-heavy DAX , which benefits the most from a weaker euro, rose 2.15 percent.

 The euro fell to a seven-month low against the dollar before recovering on Wednesday, after Reuters reported the ECB is considering policy options such as whether to stagger charges on banks hoarding cash or to buy more debt.